-Characteristics of Effective Learning Building Learning Power Finding out and exploring This links to the Cognitive and Emotional Mind Remember: Can the stude Noticing: really sensing what's out there Questioning: playing with situations Imagining: using the mind's eye as a learning theatre Capitalising: making good use of resources Making links: seeking coherence, relevance and meaning Using what they know in their play This links to the Cognitive Mind Remember: Can the stude Making links: seeking coherence, relevance and meaning Understand: Can the stud Capitalising: making good use of resources Apply: Can the student us Reasoning: thinking rigorously and methodically Being willing to have a go This links to the Emotional Mind Perseverance: stickability; tolerating the feeling of learning Being involved and concentrating This links to the Emotional and Social Mind dent recall or remember the information? use the information in a new way?
+Characteristics of Effective Learning Building Learning Power Bloom's Taxonomy Finding out and exploring This links to the Cognitive and Emotional Mind Remember: Can the student recall or remember the information?
+Noticing: really sensing what's out there Questioning: playing with situations Imagining: using the mind's eye as a learning theatre Capitalising: making good use of resources Making links: seeking coherence, relevance and meaning Using what they know in their play This links to the Cognitive Mind Remember: Can the student recall or remember the information?
+Making links: seeking coherence, relevance and meaning Understand: Can the student explain ideas or concepts?
+Capitalising: making good use of resources Apply: Can the student use the information in a new way?
+Reasoning: thinking rigorously and methodically Being willing to have a go This links to the Emotional Mind Perseverance: stickability; tolerating the feeling of learning Being involved and concentrating This links to the Emotional and Social Mind